Judge gives final instructions to jury in trial of murder of B.C. girl, 12

 Her remains were found 17 years later, on a nearby mountain where Handlen told the supposed crime boss in November 2014 that he sexually assaulted and killed her after abducting her from a pullout on a highway.

-He said he threw Jack’s bike in Nicola Lake, forced her into the bathroom of his camper and drove his Chevy pickup up a steep hill, the trial heard.
+He said he threw Jack’s bike in Nicola Lake, forced her into the bathroom of his camper and drove his Chevy pickup up a steep hill, where he sexually assaulted her, killed her and burned her clothes and parts of her body.

 “What I know for sure is I went up a dirt road off the highway, up a hill, somewhere in the Merritt area and I left her body up there,” he told the undercover officer in a hidden-camera video recording shown earlier in court.